Q: What is apprenticeship?

-A: Registered Apprenticeships are innovative work-based learning and post-secondary earn-and-learn models that meet national standards for registration with the U.S. Department of Labor (or federally recognized State Apprenticeship Agencies.
+A: Registered apprenticeships are high-quality, work-based learning, and post-secondary, earn-and-learn models that meet national standards for registration with the U.S. Department of Labor (or federally-recognized State Apprenticeship Agencies).

-Q: How is Registered Apprenticeship different from other types of work-based training?
+Q: How is registered apprenticeship different from other types of work-based training models?

 Q: How much money can an apprentice earn?